jfdev001/PDEMethods/README.md

 * How does weak form change for (mixed) systems of DEs and how does it change for hyperbolic/parabolic PDEs?
 Elliptic PDE's (Laplace/Poisson) are canonical and easily studied.
 * Assembly of matrices is entirely independent of one another
+* Chapter 7 ref [8], "One word of caution is that the user should perform a check to ensure that the connectivity array does list the nodes of each element in an anticlockwise direction.
+This is straightforward to do—if the determinant of the Jacobian of the transformation between an element and the canonical element, given by Eq.
+(7.38), is negative, then the nodes are not listed in the correct order.
+If the nodes are not ordered correctly, then this may be fixed by interchanging the order of two nodes of that element in the connectivity array."

 ### Poisson's Equation in 2D